FineUploader/fine-uploader/readme.md

 * Tested in IE7/8, Firefox 3/3.6/4, Safari 4/5, Chrome, and Opera 10.60
 * Ability to upload files as soon as they are selected, or "queue" them for uploading at user's request later
 * Display specific error messages from server on upload failure (hover over failed upload item)
-* Automatic uploads (as files are selected) or queue files to me manually triggered when ready

 ### License ###